The Best Series On Netflix For A Cool Valentine’s Day (February 2017)

 iZombie

-A young woman, Liv Moore (get it?) becomes a zombie and to maintain her humanity she must consume human brains.
-In order to get the brains she needs (without killing innocent people) she starts working in a morgue.
+A young woman, Liv Moore (get it?) becomes a zombie and to maintain her humanity, she must consume human brains.
+To get the brains she needs (without killing innocent people), she starts working in a morgue.
 However, eating brains gives her memories of the dead person she just indulged on.
 So she uses this newfound talent to help solve murders.

 The story follows Liv and how she deals with the changing relationships between her family and her boyfriend.
 This series has plenty of action, comedy, and romance.